 - Using the same tag groups in other installation of the application on platforms such as Android

 But before we start, let's define some terms from the TagSpaces jargon.
 Tag Library is a collection of tag groups, which can be opened by clicking on the button located in the bottom left cornet of the application.
-A Tag Group is a collection of tags.
+A Tag Group is a collection of tags (3).
 For clarification you can see the screenshot bellow.

 So let's assume you want share the tag groups with the names "TagGroups for Sharing 1" and "TagGroups for Sharing 2" with your colleague which is also using TagSpaces in order to have a common base for tagging on collaborative projects.
 As a preparation steps you can define these tag groups and put the needed tags in there, with the desired names and colors.
 Of course you can change them later, but at this point is much easier as you can use the TagSpaces user interface.

-After clicking on this button, a file saving dialog will appear, asking you to select a location where to save the file with the exported tag groups.
+After clicking on the export button, a file saving dialog will appear, asking you to select a location where to save the file with the exported tag groups.
 This is files a called "tsm[20160807~131454].json", where the date/time stamp in the tags reflects the date and the time of the export.
 More on the export file format can be found in the file format specification.

 This step can be skipped if you do not need to make changes to the exported tags, otherwise you have to open the json file in some text or json editor and do the changes manually.
 TagSpaces has a powerful build in json editor, with which you can edit the exported json files.
 We assume here that we want to share only the two previously mentioned tag groups "TagGroups for Sharing 1" and "TagGroups for Sharing 2".
 So we will open this file with the json editor in TagSpaces and delete the unneeded tag groups or adjust some tag names.
 To achieve this you have to open json file with TagSpaces and click on the edit button as shown in the following screenshot.